 Beef kabobs are a winning pick for your next backyard grill out.
-Quick to make, nutritionally balanced and nearly infinite in ingredient variations, kabobs are sure to delight guests of all ages.
+Quick and easy to make and extremely versatile with nearly infinite ingredient variations, kabobs are sure to delight guests of all ages.
 Seriously, who doesn’t love eating beef on a stick?!
 However, without basic grilling or skewering know-how, even the best-intended efforts can turn out dry or lackluster.
 Kick up your kabob grilling game with these seven tips, along with recipe suggestions, that produce consistently delicious results.

-After years of trial and error, I’ve found that the various cuts of sirloin are the best for kabobs.
-Relatively tender, without a need for extensive marinating, sirloin (from top to tip) is lean enough to fit into a heart-healthy diet – plus, it’s also more affordable than many other cuts.
-Other good choices for kabob meat are Flat Iron or Strip Steaks and even Tenderloin, if it fits in your budget.
+After years of trial and error, I’ve found that the various cuts of Sirloin are the best for kabobs.
+Relatively tender, without a need for extensive marinating, Sirloin (from top to tip) is lean and fits into a balanced diet – plus, it’s budget-friendly .
+Other good beef choices for kabobs are Flat Iron or Strip Steak and even Tenderloin.

 Allowing beef and produce to co-exist on the same skewer is perfectly fine, and it also looks beautiful.
 Keep beef chunks, and similar-density vegetables and fruits cut into approximate 3/4-inch to 1 1/2-inch pieces for even cooking.
 For example, beef, onions, squash, or pineapple chunks would be paired well on the same skewer, as they can all handle the same heat and cooking time.